-These buggers are even a nuisance to wineries and breweries - the fly can find fermenting juice or wine from a half-mile away, and carry loads of bacteria that can ruin a glass - or whole cask - of wine or beer.
+These buggers are even a nuisance to wineries and breweries - the fly can find fermenting fruit juice or wine from a half-mile away, and carry loads of bacteria that can ruin a glass - or a whole cask - of wine or beer.
 Unforgivable.

-1. Vinegar Trap
+1. Vinegar fruit flies trap

 Heat up the apple cider vinegar in a small saucepan to release the scent - fruit flies find it irresistible - and pour it into your container, adding a few drops of dish soap along with it to break surface tension and keep them from feasting and flying off.